EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/files.md

 bash: line 1: cd: /home/user/ondemand: No such file or directory
 ```

-then this means that the directory you are currently viewing in the File Manager on the Open OnDemand host is not available on the back-end.
+then this means that the directory you are currently viewing in the File Manager on the Open OnDemand VM is not available on the back-end.

-This can arise if you select a back-end where your home directory is not common to both the Open OnDemand host and the back-end and you have not yet run a job on that back-end.
+This can arise if you select a back-end where your home directory is not common to both the Open OnDemand VM and the back-end and you have not yet run a job on that back-end.
 See [Unsynched home directories](jobs.md#unsynched-home-directories) for back-ends this relates to.

 ---